Frequently asked questions

 What are some of your interests and hobbies outside of being a therapist?

 I love to both read and to write (hence, the name of the practice).
 I started running back in 2017, and took several *extended* sabbaticals over the years, and am now starting from scratch in March of 2025.
 I am planning (hoping) to run a half marathon in November, 2025.
-I also many have plants which I try to keep alive, as well as two fur-babies (they are also alive) named Darcy Elizabeth and Cat (can you guess what animals they are?).
+I also have many plants which I try to keep alive, as well as two fur-babies (they are also alive) named Darcy Elizabeth and Cat (can you guess what animals they are?).
 I am also an avid crochet-er (ask me to crochet you a blanket - I am ON IT!).
-I also love to journal as my way of having conversations with God, and being involved in my church family.
+I also love to journal as my way of having conversations with God, and I love being involved in my church family.

 What made you decide to become a therapist?